UPDATE: Male suspect detained following Motel 6 shooting

 UPDATE: 1/25/2020 1:30 p.m.

 JACKSON, Miss.
-(WJTV)- A female is in critical condition with a neck injury and a male is suffering from a non-life threatening hip injury after a shooting occured at Motel 6 in Jackson.
+(WJTV)- A female is in critical condition with a neck injury and a male is suffering from a non-life threatening hip injury after a shooting occurred at Motel 6 in Jackson.

 The male suspect was detained by authorities at the scene.
 According to police, the shooting transpired from a disturbance in a room that led into the parking lot.